boerenboodschap/monolith/directus-node/README.md

 Before you get started, make sure you have the following prerequisites:

 - Node v18.17 or higher.
-- A running PostgreSQL server.
+- A running PostgreSQL server. (can be run with `docker compose up`)

 Bootstrap the project to install the database and apply migrations.